kodagabriel/koda/content/_index.md

 Lendo/assistindo atualmente:

 - A rede de Alice
-- Lucifer
+- It: a coisa
-- Mindhunter
+- O que nunca contei a ninguém
-- Um estudo em vermelho
+- As obras completas de Carl Barks